fizzyforever101/ros2-helics/README.md

 4. Replace the `member_function.cpp` and `package.xml` files in the "minimal_publisher" directory with the ones included in this repository and update the `CMakeLists.txt file` there with `include(~/path/to/HELICSConfig.cmake)`, `target_link_libraries(publisher_member_function HELICS::helics)`, and `target_include_directories(publisher_member_function PRIVATE ~/path/to/HELICS/build/lib)`.
 These additions are required to link the header-only HELICS C++ library with ROS2.
 ![image](https://github.com/fizzyforever101/ros2-helics/assets/67799193/72566a29-62db-482b-9315-df787adc5f92)

+5. Make sure to rebuild the publisher package with `colcon build --packages-select examples_rclcpp_minimal_publisher` in ~/ros2_ws (the name of your ROS2 overlay folder) to save your changes.

 ## Running Example

 1. Navigate to ~/ros2_ws (the name of your ROS2 overlay folder) and source the environment (source install/setup.bash).
 Run (ros2 run examples_rclcpp_minimal_subscriber subscriber_member_function) where examples_rclcpp_minimal_subscriber is the package name and subscriber_member_function is the node name).